fbpx

 We are so glad that you’re here and can’t wait to support you in making this year your best one yet.

-In addition to your Ultimate Teacher Guidebook for New Art Teachers, we also have a membership program, The Sparklers Club, with lesson plans, teaching resources, and a community of educators just waiting to support you.
+In addition to your Art Room Reset Guide, we also have a membership program, The Sparklers Club, with lesson plans, teaching resources, and a community of educators just waiting to support you.

 Sign up HERE to join the waitlist for The Sparklers’ Club to be notified about our next enrollment.